-Best Choice for Opening Day: An open choke or even a skeet choke meant for clay pigeons can work, but an improved cylinder (or IC) is an excellent choice for opening day.
+Best Choice for Opening Day: Open chokes, skeet chokes, and improved cylinder chokes (or IC) are excellent choices for opening day.
 There are two reasons for this.
-The first is simply because the birds are a little less wary at the start of the season, resulting in more shot opportunities at close range, especially on popular dove fields.
-The second reason is because there are still tons of young birds in the air at the start of dove hunting season.
-These smaller birds are even harder to hit than the adults and you'll up your odds of connecting with minimal damage to the meat of the bird.
+The first is simply because the birds are a little less wary at the start of the season, resulting in more shot opportunities at close range, especially when hunting dove fields, sunflower fields, millet food plots on private land, and public lands like wildlife management areas, or WMAs.
+The second reason is that there are still tons of young birds in the air when dove season opens.
+These smaller birds are even harder to hit than the adults, and you'll up your odds of connecting with them with minimal damage to the meat of the bird.

-Best Pick for Public Land Doves: If you are hunting doves on public land, you again might want to consider going to an improved cylinder choke tube, even in the early part of the season.
-It gives you that little bit of extra range without constricting your shot pattern so tightly that you'll miss any close opportunities.
-Some hunters prefer to hunt with an Improved Cylinder all season long.
+Best Pick for Public-Land Doves: If you're hunting doves on public land, you might want to consider going to an improved cylinder choke tube, even in the early part of the season.
+The improved cylinder choke gives you that little bit of extra range without constricting your shot pattern so tightly that you'll miss any close opportunities.
+Some hunters prefer to hunt with an improved cylinder choke all season long.

-Best for Pressured Birds and Late Season: For heavily pressured or late season birds that won't come in close, that's when you need to start considering longer shots out to 30 yards or more.
+Best for Pressured Birds and Late-Season Hunts: For heavily pressured or late-season birds that won't come in close, start considering taking longer shots out to 30 yards or more.
 As we've already noted, some hunters use a full choke in this scenario, but a modified or improved modified choke is usually the better choice.
 These chokes are going to give you extra range without sacrificing the size of the pattern too much.
-We would go with the modified for those who only seem to encounter long range birds out to 40 yards or more.
+We would go with the modified for those who only seem to encounter long-range birds out to 40 yards or more.